DataDog/integrations-core/trend_micro_email_security/README.md

 ## Overview

-[Trend Micro Email Security][4] is a cloud-based solution that stops more phishing, ransomware, and Business Email Compromise (BEC) attacks.
-Solution uses an optimum blend of cross-generational threat techniques, like machine learning, sandbox analysis, data loss prevention (DLP), and other methods to stop all types of email threats.
+[Trend Micro Email Security][4] is a cloud-based solution that stops phishing, ransomware, and Business Email Compromise (BEC) attacks.
+This solution uses an optimum blend of cross-generational threat techniques, like machine learning, sandbox analysis, data loss prevention (DLP), and other methods to stop all types of email threats.

 This integration ingests the following logs: